Introduction

 Welcome!
 The long-term goal of this research is to construct a real-time system that uses machine learning techniques to detect malicious URLs (spam, phishing, exploits, and so on).
 To this end, we have explored techniques that involve classifying URLs based on their lexical and host-based features, as well as online learning to process large numbers of examples and adapt quickly to evolving URLs over time.

 Our work is ongoing, so please feel free to check back for updates.
 In the meantime, you can download an anonymized version of our ICML-09 data set as described in the Data Sets section.
+You can also download sample code for the factor analysis approach we described in our AISTATS-10 paper in the Code section.

 Publications